Hand held microbial air samplers are portable and lightweight but also extremely reliable.

 Dual media microbial monitoring

-Two sampling heads sample 180 litres per minute each.
+The SAS Duo 360 has two sampling heads that sample 180 litres per minute each.
 Capable of collecting bacterial and fungal samples simultaneously or sequentially.

 Typical requirements suggest 1,000 litres per air sample in high risk areas, such as: grade A filling lines, grade B clean rooms, operating theatres etc. As the criticality of the area reduces, the sample size can be reduced.
 The aim is to achieve a representative sample; so where higher counts would be expected, a smaller sample produces a more realistic number of cfu to count.